-JRA worked closely with the Library Director, Trustees and FMD’s Design & Construction Manager over the spring and summer to review various possibilities for reconfiguring existing spaces to enhance usage of space within the library buildings to support the WFL as a community gathering place and cultural destination.
+JRA worked closely with the Library Director, Trustees and FMD’s Design & Construction Manager to review various possibilities for re-configuring existing spaces to enhance usage of space within the library buildings to support the WFL as a community gathering place and cultural destination.

-In preparing this Report, JRA and its Team of Consultants have assessed the existing conditions, reviewed Library goals (including universal access and sustainable design goals) and key program requirements, developed several schematic design schemes, prepared cost estimates based on the preferred scheme.
+JRA and its team of consultants assessed the existing conditions, reviewed Library goals (including universal access and sustainable design goals) and key program requirements, developed several schematic design schemes, and prepared cost estimates based on the preferred scheme.

 Preserving and protecting the existing building is an inherently sustainable endeavor.
 Renovation and modernization is designed to LEED standards wherever possible.